3mdeb/96boards-docs-wiki/Getting-Started-Guild---2015.11.md

 - OpenGL ES 2.0 for Debian
 - Video playback on Debian

-For getting started guide, please see [WiKi](https://github.com/96boards/documentation/wiki/HiKeyUEFI).
+For getting started guide about ATF/UEFI, please see [WiKi](https://github.com/96boards/documentation/wiki/HiKeyUEFI).

 <a name="section-1"></a>
 ## 2. Pre-Installed Debian Linux